Are German Shepherds good with kids, babies, children, families and household pets like other dogs and cats?

 What considerations should you make if you have plans to bring a GSD (German Shepherd Dog) into your family?

-In an attempt to answer the above questions for you, in this guide we discuss:
+In an attempt to provide information on the above questions for you, in this guide we discuss:

 - 5 tips for raising a good family German Shepherd,